isomerpages/moe-sst/_student-admission/S1 Admission/Supplementary Intake Exercise.md

 #### APPLICATION PROCESS

-Applicants must create a unique account and apply through an online portal *(Link will be provided if SIE is open for application)*
+Applicants must create a unique account and apply through an online portal. *(Link will be provided on the day of application if SIE is open for application)*

 The following documents should be submitted **online** to complete the application: